bugladen/NadekoBot/commandlist.md

 ### Searches
 Command and aliases | Description | Usage
 ----------------|--------------|-------
 `~lolchamp`  |  Shows League Of Legends champion statistics.
 If there are spaces/apostrophes or in the name - omit them.
-Optional second parameter is a role.
+Optional second parameter is a role. | ~lolchamp Riven or ~lolchamp Annie sup
-**Usage:**~lolchamp Riven or ~lolchamp Annie sup `~lolban`  |  Shows top 6 banned champions ordered by ban rate.
+`~lolban`  |  Shows top 6 banned champions ordered by ban rate.
 Ban these champions and you will be Plat 5 in no time.
 `~yt`  |  Searches youtubes and shows the first result `~ani`, `~anime`, `~aq`  |  Queries anilist for an anime and shows the first result.